m0d16l14n1/ideapad330-15arr-hackintosh/README.md

 ## What's not working:

 1) DGPU is a no go, Radeon 535/540 is connected through Vega 8 to display, it has no connectors to HDMI or display at all.
 So, disable it in BIOS, if you have one (or make it disabled with SSDT patch)
 2) Touchpad is a no go too, because it's connected to AMD controller, while VoodooI2C has support only for Intel controllers.
 Until there is no support for AMD based laptops - there will be no support for touchpads for sure.
+If you have touchpad connected to PS2-Controller (use VoodooPS2Controller.kext) - that might work (MSI Alpha 15 touchpad is working ok)
 3) No brightness control = no graphics support
 4) HDMI